eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

-	From personal experimentation in [h-structures.m](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/sandbox/gnu-octave/h-structures.m), when I specify the cell array using square brackets, an instance of the cell array is assigned to each field; curly braces are needed to assign each element in the cell array to each field of the struc.
+	From personal experimentation in [h-structures.m](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/sandbox/gnu-octave/h-structures.m), when I specify the cell array using square brackets, an instance of the cell array is assigned to each field; curly braces are needed to assign each element in the cell array to each field of the struct;
+		in the cell array, each element in the cell array is delimited/delineated by a comma.

 Use the function `isstruct(x)` to determine if `x` is a structure